Physics and Astronomy

 A quantitative discussion that introduces the topics of galaxies and cosmology.
 The focus is on galaxy types, morphology, and evolution as well as cosmological models and large-scale structure formation.
 Students will learn to explain concepts and processes and practice methods of solving astrophysical problems.
 Assignments involve studying current methods and technologies.

 A mathematically rigorous analysis of the motions of the atmosphere and oceans on a variety of spatial and temporal scales.
 Covers fluid dynamics in inertial and rotating reference frames, as well as global and local energy balance, applied to the coupled ocean-atmosphere system.
+This course originates in Physics and Astronomy and is crosslisted with: Environmental Studies; Earth & Oceanographic Science.
 (Same as: ENVS 2253, EOS 2810)

 Mathematics is the language of physics.
 Similar mathematical techniques occur in different areas of physics.
 A physical situation may first be expressed in mathematical terms, usually in the form of a differential or integral equation.
 After the formal mathematical solution is obtained, the physical conditions determine the physically viable result.
 Examples are drawn from heat flow, gravitational fields, and electrostatic fields.